samjmck/samjmck.com/content/blog/investing-in-belgium-tax-efficient-investing/index.en.md

 When looking for an ETF, you should look for one that is accumulating so that you aren't directly paid any dividends and you can avoid the Belgian withholding tax.
 The fact that the dividends get reinvested into the ETF make the shares of the ETF more valuable, which means you will be able to sell them for more money.
 The ETF should also be domiciled in a country that has favourable tax treaties with the countries where most of its holdings are based.
 Most ETFs are domiciled in Ireland though, so that shouldn't be an issue.

-## Speculation tax
+## Extra: Speculation tax

 The gains of any kind of investing that is considered "responsible" by the tax authorities will not be taxed.
 This includes normal management of your stock portfolio, so buying and selling shares of funds and stocks when you would like to invest some money or take some out.
-If the tax authorities feel like you're buying and selling more frequently than you should be or you're trading with margin (borrowed money) or investing in risky products, then what you're doing might be considered as speculation.
+If the tax authorities feel like you're buying and selling more frequently than you should be or that you're trading with margin (borrowed money) or investing in risky products, then what you're doing might be considered as speculation.
 The burden is on the tax authorities to collect evidence to show that you were actually speculating.
 If they succeed, then you'll have to pay a "divers inkomen" (miscellaneous income) tax of 33% on the profits you made from those activities.
 In reality, this is something that you shouldn't worry about unless you're investing as a day job or doing it professionally.

 ## Sources
 **Capital gains tax**